 Depending on the complexity or simplicity of your color, artwork, and branding, you could still produce a high-quality packaging box with low gloss varnish or no coating at all.

 Similarly to paperboard packaging, a laminated coating provides your box with the ultimate protection of your artwork.

 Note: Businesses that use lamination on their shipping boxes are usually ones with very intricate details on their packaging and use it as a means to fully maximize their artwork appearance that digital printing can’t do.

 The only disadvantage with gloss lamination or UV coating is that the ripples of the material are rather prominent.

 Luxury (High End)

-Simplicity, minimalist, luxury and expensive is the typical characteristic of rigid box packaging.
+Simplicity, minimalist, luxury, and expensive is the typical characteristic of rigid box packaging.
 It is a no-brainer that matte lamination is the most popular choice for this type of packaging.

 Matte lamination is the most recommended coating for luxury boxes.
-For one thing, the appearance of this particular finishing is widely known for its elegance and class (which is typically what most luxury brands want to achieve).
+For one thing, the appearance of this particular finishing is widely known for its elegance (which is typically what most luxury brands want to achieve).

-It is also the best coating to use when incorporating special processes into your boxes such as embossing, foil stamping and spot UV.
+It is also the best coating to use when incorporating special processes into your boxes such as embossing, foil stamping, and spot UV.